 Brock sets the stage for her case studies by providing the reader with an excellent historical overview of government legislation and policy concerning Aborigines.
 She notes that the purpose of the state's policies shifted over time.
 Initially the government segregated Aborigines in order to Christianize, educate, and train them; in the later nineteenth century its purpose was to isolate Aborigines from the destructive influences of the "superior" white society; and in the early twentieth century it sought to remove Aborigines so that they would not "contaminate" white communities.
 Two aspects of the discussion will be particularly striking for Canadian readers.
 There are many parallels between the state's treatment of Aborigines in Australia and of First Nations in Canada.
-For instance, the various Aboriginal Protection Acts (and amendments to them) controlled all aspects of Aborigines' lives in much the same way that the sundry amended versions of the Indian Act regulated the lives of Canada's First Nations people.
-On the other hand, the Protector of Aborigines had more arbitrary authority than Canada's Minister (and deputy minister) of Indian economic opportunities, and be accommodating to earn the Aborigines' loyalty.
+For instance, the various Aborigines' lives in much the same way that the sundry amended versions of the Indian Act regulated the lives of Canada's First Nations people.
+On the other hand, the Protector of Aborigines had more arbitrary authority than Canada's Minister (and deputy minister) of Indian Affairs.

+Through her case studies Brock delineates a three-stage pattern of development that apparently was common to most Aboriginal communities.
+During the first stage, resident Aborigines "knew life away from the institution" and could withdraw from it at any time.
+During this phase the missionaries had to work hard, create economic opportunities, and be accommodating to earn the Aborigines' loyalty.
 By the second stage Aborigines had lost their connection with the old order and were no longer comfortable with the idea of a life completely separate from the missionary settlement.
 Missionary staff responded to this development by shifting their attention away from winning converts and toward treating the Aborigines under their care as "inmates" who had to be closely disciplined.
 During these first two stages Aborigines used the missions as refuges and bases of operations.
 Individuals and whole groups moved in and out of these communities depending on internal and external social and economic conditions.
 The third stage began in the 1950s when state policy for Aborigines shifted from a segregationist to an assimilationist mode.
 This change made alternative lifestyles possible and many Aborigines responded by abandoning the mission communities.
 While outlining these broad trends, Brock also notes that environmental circumstances and geographic location strongly influenced the particular course of events in each community.
 Settlements situated in harsh climates or terrain neutralized the power of European technology.
 At such locations (Nepabunna was an example) and those remote from urban development, Aborigines resisted white domination much longer.
 Although Brock delineates general patterns in this way, she is also sensitive to the varied responses of individual Aborigines to their changing circumstances.
 She personalizes her story by including family and individual life histories at the end of each community case study.